OnesoftQwQ/Docusaurus-Docker/README_en.md

 # Docusaurus Docker Image

-This project provides pre-built Docker images for [Docusaurus](https://docusaurus.io/) documentation sites, featuring out-of-the-box support, persistent storage, and accelerated npm mirror for China.
-The images are published on [Docker Hub](https://hub.docker.com/r/onesoftqwq/docusaurus).
-Automatic builds occur on the 1st of each month.
+This project provides pre-configured Docker images for hosting [Docusaurus](https://docusaurus.io/) sites, offering out-of-the-box support and persistent storage.
+Published on [Docker Hub](https://hub.docker.com/r/onesoftqwq/docusaurus), the images are rebuilt automatically on the 1st of each month.

 ## Using Pre-built Images